On the Well-posedness of Hamilton-Jacobi-Bellman Equations of the Equilibrium Type: Introduction

+Following the PDE approach leads to two closely related methodologies for characterizing equilibrium solutions of TIC stochastic control problems: the extended Hamilton–Jacobi–Bellman (HJB) system and the equilibrium HJB equation, developed respectively in \cite{Basak2010, Bjoerk2017, Bjoerk2014a} and \cite{Yong2012, Wei2017, Yan2019}.
+The first approach introduces auxiliary functions and adjustment terms to restore the BPO from the perspective of subgame perfect equilibrium.
+Although verification theorems are available, its derivation and the definition of equilibrium policies remain largely heuristic.
+The second method, as demonstrated in \cite{Yong2012, Yan2019}, addresses these limitations by employing a discretization scheme that partitions the decision horizon into arbitrary subproblems and proves the convergence of the resulting recursive equations to an equilibrium HJB equation for the value function.

-Although hundreds of works have adopted the frameworks of \cite{Bjoerk2017} or \cite{Wei2017} to obtain an equilibrium policy, the mathematical property, especially uniqueness, of the policy and the associated value function is underexplored.
-Moreover, the relation between the equilibrium HJB equations and the TIC stochastic control problems requires further analyses.
-On one hand, it is expected (\textbf{Sufficiency}) that if a regular solution to the equilibrium HJB equation exists, one can identify an equilibrium value function and the corresponding equilibrium policy.
-On the other hand, it is expected (\textbf{Necessity}) that for every equilibrium policy, the corresponding value function solves the equilibrium HJB equation.
-We refer the readers to \cite{Bjoerk2017,Hernandez2020} and \cite{Lindensjoe2019,Hernandez2020,He2021,Hamaguchi2021,He2022} for the studies on sufficiency and necessity, respectively.
-However, the concerns above are built on top of the solvability (well-posedness) of the equilibrium HJB equation and it can be viewed as a standalone mathematical problem.
-The equilibrium HJB equation elaborated in the subsequent subsection is a nonlocal fully nonlinear partial differential equation (PDE), whose well-posedness is not covered in the classical PDE theory.
-It should be noted that we may also approach the TIC stochastic control problem with a backward stochastic Volterra integral equation (BSVIE) approach (see \cite{Hamaguchi2021} for example) but the well-posedness issues persist.
-We do not adopt the BSIVE approach while based on our established well-posedness results, we will show (in Theorem \ref{thm:probrep}) that the solution to the equilibrium HJB equation solves a flow of backward stochastic differential equations (BSDEs), which is equivalent to a second-order BSVIE.
+Hundreds of works have adopted the frameworks of \cite{Bjoerk2017,Bjoerk2014} or \cite{Yong2012,Wei2017} to analyze equilibrium policies and to explore the relation between the equilibrium HJB equation and TIC stochastic control problems.
+Specifically, the literature has examined two complementary aspects: \textbf{Sufficiency:} if a regular solution to the equilibrium HJB equation exists, then an equilibrium value function and the associated equilibrium policy can be identified; \textbf{Necessity:} conversely, any equilibrium policy admits a value function that solves the equilibrium HJB equation.
+For studies on sufficiency and necessity, we refer to \cite{Bjoerk2017,Hernandez2020} and \cite{Lindensjoe2019,Hernandez2020,He2021,Hamaguchi2021,He2022}, respectively.
+However, these discussions basically rest on the solvability (well-posedness) of the equilibrium HJB equation, which itself constitutes a standalone mathematical problem.
+The equilibrium HJB equation, as reformulated in the next section, is a nonlocal fully nonlinear PDE whose well-posedness lies beyond the scope of classical PDE theory.